spiros-pap/defi-amm-simulator/docs/Liquidations.md

 ---

-*This documentation reflects the Day 3 implementation of the commit-reveal batch liquidation system.
-For technical implementation details, refer to the contract source code and test suites.*
+*This documentation covers the production commit-reveal batch liquidation system.
+For technical implementation details, refer to the contract source code and comprehensive test suites.*